tstirrat15/fizzWhat/README.md

 * PHP
 * Java
-* "my background is not really in programming" reply!
+* "my background is not really in programming"

 ##But code maintainer, the interviewer asked for generic language that isn't included!
 How will I pass a fizzbuzz test now?